What is Peer Health Coaching?

 Claudya Greig, AAplus

-Claudya was diagnosed with COPD in 2000 and has been on oxygen for approximately ten years, making it harder to travel, but never impossible.
+Claudya is uniquely qualified to serve in this peer-to-peer coaching and educating role as she herself was diagnosed with COPD in 2000 and has been on oxygen for approximately ten years.
 Additionally, she was a caregiver for both her mother, who had COPD, as well as her husband who had pulmonary hypertension.